Skip to main content

 If your joint pain results from osteoarthritis, it’s better to keep moving the affected joints rather than to rest them.
 While it seems counterintuitive, gentle to moderate activity usually produces pain improvements over time.

 The key to balancing weight loss, activity, and joint pain requires medical input.
-The joint pain specialists at Joint Regeneration of Lake Oconee are the obvious choice, since they’re also experts at pain management.
+The joint pain specialists at Joint Regeneration are the obvious choice, since they’re also experts at pain management.
 Call or click to schedule an exam and consultation today.